johnwcowan/r7rs-work/Guardians.md

 may be registered in another guardian.

-The word "proven" is important here: it may be that some objects in the accessible group are indeed inaccessible but that this has not yet been proven.
+The word "proven" is important here: it may be that some objects in the accessible subgroup are indeed inaccessible but that this has not yet been proven.
 This proof may not be made in some cases until long after the object actually becomes inaccessible, typically when the collector is run.